Silva Kaputikyan: Soviet language/nationality policy

 She defended the national rights and aspirations of the non-Russian peoples in a speech that was published in Samizdat in 1965–66.
 In 1980 she "fretted that Armenian parents felt compelled to send their children to Russian-language schools to broaden their career opportunities."
 In May 1987 she was the first non-Russian to publish an article in Pravda about the nationalities issue, in which she criticized the Soviet government of "steadily expanding the sphere of Russian-language usage at the expense of Armenian, and suggested indirectly that Russian chauvinism continued to mar relations among the peoples of the Soviet Union."
 She added: "With every passing year, the sphere of our native language is narrowing in Armenia.
 True patriotism, inspired by a people's history and culture, is a reliable shield protecting young people from alien outside influences."

-Armenian militant activity in 1980
+Armenian armed struggle

 In the 1980s, she was asked whether the armed operations and bombings of Armenian militants could be discrediting the Armenian nation in the eyes of the world.
 She responded: "And does staying silent, imploring the empire-worshiping Turk-defending powers on behalf of the Armenian Cause, groveling at their feet and being left empty-handed time and again do credit to our nation?"

 In 1983 Kaputikyan wrote a requiem for Levon Ekmekjian called "Night Requiem" (Գիշերային ռեքվիեմ), which was first published in 1987.
 Ekmekjian was one of the chief perpetrators of the 1982 Esenboğa International Airport attack in Ankara, for which he was hanged in Turkey a year after.

 Kaputikyan was among the Armenian intellectuals who expressed their support of Varoujan Garabedian, the perpetrator of the 1983 Orly Airport attack in Paris.
 He was later released from a French prison in 2001 and deported to Armenia.